Bedazzled (2000 film): Plot

 Elliot asks the Devil to cancel their contract.
 When the Devil refuses, Elliot states he will not use his final wish.
 The Devil teleports them to Hell.
 When the Devil pushes him to make a final wish, Elliot wishes that Alison could have a happy life – with or without him.
 The Devil sighs and Elliot falls into the depths of Hell.
 He wakes up on a marble staircase, wondering if it is Heaven.
 The Devil tells him that a provision in the contract's fine print states that a selfless wish voids the contract.
 Elliot admits that despite her manipulation of him he has come to like the Devil and regards her as a friend.
 She advises that Heaven and Hell can be found on Earth being up to humans to choose.

-Elliot asks Alison out, but discovers she is already dating another man.
-He continues with his life, with a better understanding of who he is.
+The next day, one of his co-workers mockingly asks Elliot if he wants to hang out after work but Elliot grabs him by the shirt, saying, "Nice talking to you", and lets him go, while staring down at the other co-workers that were in on it.
+With a new profound confidence, Elliot asks Alison out, but discovers she is already dating another man.
+He wishes her well and continues with his life, with a better understanding of who he is.

-Elliot is confronted by Bob, one of his co-workers, who ridicules Elliot at the encouragement of his co-workers.
-Elliot grabs a terrified Bob by the shirt, but lets go, simply saying, "Nice talking to you."
-At home, he meets a new neighbor, Nicole Delarusso, whose looks resemble Alison's but whose personality, interests and fashion sense are much closer to his.
+At home, he meets a new neighbor, Nicole Delarusso, who has an uncanny resemblance to Alison, but her personality, interests, and fashion sense are much similar to his.
 He offers to help her unpack and they begin a relationship.
-While the two walk along a boulevard, the Devil and Elliot's cellmate, both dressed in white, are playing chess.
+While the two walk along the street, the Devil and Elliot's cellmate, both dressed in white, are observing them while playing chess.
 The Devil's computer program lists Nicole and Elliot's foibles, which they tolerate.